-I love audiobooks, I really do but some books were meant to be read and not listened to.
+I love audiobooks, I really do, but some books were meant to be read and not listened to.
 Talented is one such book.
-It was so bad, that is caused me physical pain.
-When speaking the parts of Penny or Talia, she would raise her voice an octave or two and it would be this screechy, high pitch voice that actually hurt my ears.
+It was so bad, that it caused me physical pain.
+When speaking the parts of Penny or Talia, she would raise her voice an octave or two, and this screechy, high-pitched voice actually hurt my ears.

 That issue aside, let’s talk about the story.

-The premise of the story is that a little over 100 years ago, there were a series of natural disasters that caused extensive damage and millions died.
-Then things got worse, the nuclear reactors leaked and within a year all the world’s oceans were contaminated.
+The story’s premise is that a little over 100 years ago, a series of natural disasters caused extensive damage, and millions died.
+Then things got worse, the nuclear reactors leaked, and the world’s oceans were contaminated within a year.
 The world’s ecosystem was ruined.

-I mean in reality if the author bothered to do any real research on radioactive fallout they would see it would be not 100 years but thousands before the radioactivity was gone.
-100 years wouldn’t begin to reduce the environmental radiation enough to be livable.
+In reality, if the author bothered to do any real research on radioactive fallout, they would see it would be not 100 years but thousands before the radioactivity was gone.
+One hundred years wouldn’t begin to reduce the environmental radiation enough to be livable.